 A: At present, we cannot guarantee summer funding for every student.
-Our based funding package is a nine-month stipend that covers September through April, along with half of May and half of August.
+Our base funding package is a nine-month stipend that covers September through April, along with half of May and half of August.
 Summer funding opportunities are limited to a handful of GTA positions, with priority granted to advanced PhD candidates.
 Many of our students pursue other employment opportunities in the summer.
 However, due to visa restrictions international students are limited in the work they can pursue and should not anticipate summer funding.

 Q: How diverse is your graduate program?